 In certain limited circumstances, a supervisor may elect to address a minor violation/infraction through non-disciplinary counseling or remedial training.
-A minor violation/infraction that is eligible for non-disciplinary counseling is a first violation of a Department rule, policy, procedure, regulation, or instruction that a supervisor believes requires minimal intervention through retraining and counseling (e.g., tardiness, uniform requirement, cleanliness of vehicle).
-The behavior must not be the subject of a civilian complaint and must be considered so minor that it is correctable by simple counseling and minimal intervention, with the goal of non-repetitive behavior.
-The supervisor must have first-hand knowledge of the employee's behavior that constituted the violation/infraction for it to be eligible for non-disciplinary counseling.
-A second or subsequent violation/infraction in a twelve month period is ineligible for resolution through non-disciplinary counseling.
+A minor violation/infraction that is eligible for non-disciplinary counseling is a violation of a Department rule, policy, procedure, regulation, or instruction that a supervisor believes requires minimal intervention through retraining and counseling (e.g., tardiness, uniform requirement, forgetting to complete an FIC, cleanliness of vehicle).
+The behavior must not be the subject of a civilian complaint and must be sufficiently minor that it is correctable by simple counseling and minimal intervention, with the goal of non-repetitive behavior.
+Repetition of similar violations within a 12-month period (based on the date of the observed violation) may require discipline.
+When a member repeatedly